wenzla/agreementClassifier/README.md

 >> python src\NNClassify.py data\iac-b-train.csv data\iac-b-dev.csv

+also I use the scikit python library to check performance against already implemented classifiers

 ## TODOs

 * Use entirety of IAC rather than smaller balanced set.
 (Not on neural network as the training already took long using a small subset of the data)
-* Try to weasel out a little more performance out of the Naive Bayes Classifier.
+* Try to weasel out a little more performance out of the custom classifiers.

 Enjoy!

--- Matias Grioni and Allen Wenzl
+-- Allen Wenzl